What the Accounts Team Does for You

 If you have an unsecured joint debt in the Debt Agreement and the co-borrower or guarantor is not covered under a Debt Agreement, Personal Insolvency Agreement or Bankruptcy, they must continue to make payments towards this debt.
 While your Debt Agreement will include payments to this debt, the creditor can still pursue the co-borrower or guarantor for the full amount of the debt and continue to charge interest and fees.
 If payments are not maintained by the co-borrower or guarantor, the creditor may opt to take legal action against this person to recover the debt.
 Please contact us if you believe a joint debt has been paid in full by the co-borrower or guarantor.

 If the co-borrower or guarantor is covered under a Debt Agreement, Personal Insolvency Agreement or Bankruptcy, neither of you should make payments outside of your agreements.
 We will monitor any payments made by DCS Group to ensure the debt is not overpaid.
 Please note, your Debt Agreement payments will not change if the joint debt is paid in full.

 Paying one of your Creditors directly

-Whilst it is important to maintain payments to your secured creditors and other debts not covered by the Debt Agreement (eg. traffic fines, child support), please DO NOT make payments directly to any debts payable under your agreement.
+Whilst it is important to maintain payments to your secured creditors and other debts not covered by the Debt Agreement (eg. child support), please DO NOT make payments directly to any debts payable under your agreement.
 The amount you would be required to pay on your Debt Agreement would not reduce if you pay a debt directly.
 You will still be required to pay the full amount of your Debt Agreement.
 The other debts will receive a higher rate of return.

 Obtaining Finance Whilst Your Debt Agreement is Noted on Your Credit File